-In June 2021, various regional and United Nations bodies are meeting – mostly virtually – to continue their oversight of States’ implementation of their human rights commitments.
+In June 2021, various regional and United Nations bodies are meeting – mostly virtually – to continue their oversight and monitoring of human rights conditions.
 The regional bodies in session are the African Court on Human and Peoples’ Rights, European Committee of Social Rights, and the Inter-American human rights commission and court.
 In addition, the Grand Chamber of the European Court of Human Rights (ECtHR) will hold one virtual hearing, on June 16, in the case of B. v.
 Switzerland, which concerns a widower parent’s eligibility for childcare benefits.

 Also meeting in June are the UN Human Rights Council and the UN human rights treaty bodies focused on civil and political rights, children’s rights, and discrimination against women.
 The Working Group on Enforced or Involuntary Disappearances (WGEID) is the only UN special procedure to have scheduled a country visit this month; it will visit Cyprus from June 21 to 30.
 For more information on each of the bodies mentioned, visit the Courts & Monitoring Bodies section of the IJRC Online Resource Hub.